-African Diaspora Network hosts the fifth annual Builders of Africa’s Future Awards!
+African Diaspora Network hosts the sixth annual Builders of Africa’s Future Awards!

 Builders of Africa’s Future (BAF) celebrates innovation and impact in early-stage African enterprises.
 The program identifies African entrepreneurs running early-stage nonprofits or for-profit businesses that address key community needs through technology or differentiated business models.